Konami: History

 The Yu-Gi-Oh!
 Trading Card Game is developed and published by Konami.
 In 2011, Guinness World Records called it the top-selling trading card game in history, with billion cards sold worldwide.

-The company was founded on 21 March 1969 and was officially incorporated under the name Konami Industry Co., Ltd. (コナミ工業株式会社, Konami Kōgyō kabushiki gaisha) on 19 March 1973.
-The company's founder and chairman, Kagemasa Kōzuki (also known as Kaz Kozuki), ran a jukebox rental and repair business in Toyonaka, Osaka, before transforming the business into a manufacturer of amusement machines for video arcades.
-The name Konami is a portmanteau of the names of three founding members: Kagemasa Kōzuki, Yoshinobu Nakama, and Tatsuo Miyasako.
-Their first coin-operated video game was released in 1978, and they began exporting products to the United States the following year.
+The company was founded on 21 March 1969, as a jukebox rental and repair business unit in Toyonaka, Osaka by three businessmen: Kōzuki and Miyasako met while working at Nippon Columbia's Osaka branch; Nakama, who was Miyasako's acquaintance, also worked in the music industry.
+The name Konami is a portmanteau of their names.
+By 1973, the Japanese jukebox industry was in decline, which caused the business to transition into a manufacturer of electro-mechanical arcade games.
+On 19 March 1973, the company was officially incorporated under the name Konami Industry Co., Ltd. (コナミ工業株式会社, Konami Kōgyō kabushiki gaisha).
+In the late 1970s, Konami began developing video games as a contractor for the Leijac Corporation, an early video game publisher; its first video game was Block Yard, a coin-operated Breakout clone, which released in August 1977.
+In January 1979, it began exporting products to the United States.

 Konami began to achieve success with arcade games in the early 1980s, starting with Scramble (1981), followed by hits such as Frogger (1981), Super Cobra (1981), Time Pilot (1982), Roc'n Rope (1983), Track & Field (1983), and Yie Ar Kung-Fu (1985).
-Many of their early games were licensed to other companies for US release, including Centuri, Stern Electronics, Sega, and Gremlin Industries.
-They established their U.S. subsidiary, Konami Inc. (later Konami of America Inc., and Konami Digital Entertainment Inc.), in November 1982; initially based in Torrance, California, they would later move to Buffalo Grove, Illinois, in 1984 following their acquisition of arcade distributor Interlogic, Inc., with Interlogic founder and president Ben Harel serving as president of Konami Inc. It was during this period that Konami began expanding their video game business into the home consumer market following a brief stint releasing video games for the Atari 2600 in 1982 for the U.S. market.
+Many of its early games were licensed to other companies for US release, including Centuri, Stern Electronics, Sega, and Gremlin Industries.
+They established its U.S. subsidiary, Konami Inc. (later Konami of America Inc., and Konami Digital Entertainment Inc.), in November 1982; initially based in Torrance, California, they would later move to Buffalo Grove, Illinois, in 1984 following their acquisition of arcade distributor Interlogic, Inc., with Interlogic founder and president Ben Harel serving as president of Konami Inc. It was during this period that Konami began expanding its video game business into the home consumer market following a brief stint releasing video games for the Atari 2600 in 1982 for the U.S. market.
 The company released numerous games for the MSX home computer standard in 1983, followed by the Nintendo Entertainment System in 1985.
-Numerous Konami franchises were established during this period on both platforms, as well as the arcades, such as Gradius, Castlevania, TwinBee, Ganbare Goemon, Contra, and Metal Gear, in addition to success with hit licensed games such as Teenage Mutant Ninja Turtles (TMNT).
-Due to the success of their arcade and NES games, Konami's earnings grew from $10 million in 1987 to $300 million in 1991.
+Numerous Konami franchises were established during this breakthrough period on both platforms, as well as the arcades, such as Gradius, Castlevania, TwinBee, Ganbare Goemon, Contra, and Metal Gear, in addition to success with hit licensed games such as Teenage Mutant Ninja Turtles (TMNT).
+Due to the success of its arcade and NES games, Konami's earnings grew from $10 million in 1987 to $300 million in 1991.